 UN Secretary-General Ban Ki-Moon has appointed a number of global ambassadors for the Agenda 2030 for Sustainable Development, including Lionel Messi and Shakira, as well as our Queen Mathilde.
 For three years in a row, the Federal Institute for Sustainable Development has been choosing a number of ambassadors or ‘SDG Voices’ to raise interest in the SDGs among the general public.
-In 2020, this honour will go to the following seven organisations: City of Harelbeke, Royal Belgian Football Association, SDSN Belgium, Port of Antwerp, Combat Poverty, Insecurity and Social Exclusion Service, UWE and Diogène
+In 2021, this honour went to the following eight organisations: We're Smart World, Synergrid and the nine electricity and gasdistributors, Play4Peace, #DiasporaVote!, Technopolis, Network Sustainable Mobility, Act4Change, Louvranges Broadcast.

 THE SDGS IN PRACTICE

 The SDG Voices not only inform people about the SDGs, but also encourage them to roll up their sleeves and get involved themselves with all manner of inspirational initiatives.
 Owing to their work in the past, all the organisations chosen can boast a credible list of achievements in the field of sustainable development and know the SDGs inside out.
 This is what makes them the ideal ambassadors to translate the SDGs into concrete actions and initiatives.
-An overview of the initiatives undertaken by these organisations can also be found here on this website.
+An overview of the initiatives undertaken by these organisations can also be found here in Dutch and French.